 - The benefits of meditating for emotional wellbeing.
 The difference it can make to your life by taking the time to process emotions from your past.
-Gary also speaks about one meditation that can you do any time to alleviate anxiety and gain emotional control.
+Gary speaks about one particular meditation you can do at any time to alleviate anxiety and gain emotional control.

 - How meditating can help you overcome fear in your life.
 Ranging from past trauma to fear and worries for your future.
 He also talks about how meditation helped him overcome his fear of financial difficulties.

-- Learn how meditation can help you to become more successful in life by overcome anxiety, depress and post-traumatic stress disorder.
+- Learn how meditation can help you to become more successful in life by overcoming anxiety, depression and post-traumatic stress disorder.
 Gary beat PTSD through meditation.
 He shares how you can do the same with the traumas in your life.

-- The core emotional clearance meditation which allows you to release toxic emotions from your life.
-As well as how to get rid of stress from your system and gain the confidence to take control and master your emotional wellbeing.
-Therefore you will become a more relaxed, calm and stoic person.
+- The core emotional clearance meditation allowing you to release toxic emotions from your life.
+As well as how to get rid of stress from your system and gain the confidence to take control and master your emotional wellbeing, enabling you to become a more relaxed, calm and stoic person.

 - How to take any feeling in your body and transmute the energy to energise your system.
-In this video, you will see a live demonstration of how energy gets trapped in your body.
+You will see a live demonstration of how energy gets trapped in your body.
 Gary outlines what you can do to remove this feeling, thereby giving you more emotional stability.
-You will learn how to scan your body for trapped emotions.
-Furthermore, how to clear them so you can relax.
+Learn how to scan your body for trapped emotions, as well as how to clear them.